Fractal Images as Number Sequences I An Introduction

-The triangular grid shown in \Cref{fig:triangulargrid1} is also essential.
+The triangular grid is also essential.
 Notice that a grid can have more generators than its dimension, as observed in the triangular and square-diagonal grids.
 We determine a grid using a matrix in which the columns represent the generators in the appropriate order.
-The two grids in \Cref{fig:triangulargrid1} are given by $ $ and $ $.
+The grids in \cref{fig:triangulargrid1} are given by $ $, $ $ and $ $.

 Contrary to a \emph{point lattice}, which consists of only vertices, a grid is a \emph{graph} with vertices and edges.
-To the best of our knowledge, in higher dimensions, only the cubic grid based on the cubic lattice is significant. \end{example}
+To the best of our knowledge, the only line fractals in higher dimensions are those on the cubic grid based on the cubic lattice. \end{example}

-\begin{example} The following grids are associated with the triangular and square-diagonal grids: the \emph{tri-hexagonal grid}, \emph{hexagonal} (honeycomb) grid, and \emph{truncated square} grid, see \Cref{fig:hc_trsq_grd}.
+\begin{example} The following grids are associated with the triangular and square-diagonal grids: the \emph{tri-hexagonal grid}, \emph{hexagonal} (honeycomb) grid, and \emph{truncated square} grid, see \cref{fig:hc_trsq_grd}.